Kishore6753/daily-notes-organizer-13518/task_backend/README.md

 - Prod: `npm start`

 Startup behavior:
+- Validates required environment variables for JWT and MySQL.
+  - If JWT_SECRET is missing in development, a temporary dev secret is auto-generated and a warning is logged.
+  - In production, missing JWT_SECRET aborts startup.
 - By default, the server ensures DB readiness before binding to the port.
 If DB prep fails, the process exits.
 - You can allow HTTP server to start even if the DB is not ready (for network/proxy testing) by setting:
   ALLOW_START_WITHOUT_DB=true
   In this mode, health endpoints work and DB-dependent routes may return 503 until the DB becomes reachable (then the server flips to ready state automatically).

 On startup, the backend:
-- Validates DB env vars,
+- Validates MySQL env vars and logs any gaps (use `.env.example` as reference),
-- Connects to MySQL,
+- Connects to MySQL (connectivity check),
 - Ensures the schema exists (creates users, tags, notes, note_tags if missing),
 - Seeds one demo user if no users exist (so you can POST /notes without creating a user first).